Louis345/JSFrameworks2022/projects/book-store/BookStoreProject.md

 - Your application should be easy to install and start. **IF WE CANNOT INSTALL OR START YOUR APPLICATION, IT IS AN AUTOMATIC FAILURE.**
 - Your application should not crash at any point.
 - You should include a _README.md_ file within the root of the git repository.
 The _README.md_ should have clear instructions on how to install and start the project.
+- You must have a demo of your project hosted somewhere that is publicly accessible.

 Note that we will go over setting up the project in class.